nmagen/Fire_Findr_Caffe/3_Training_Data/readme.md

 **For an image with visible flames the algorithm need to understand that the object on fire is only important sometimes.**

-That is the alg need to not jsut detect flames but the context of the flams, and how this context realtes to out goal.
+That is the alg need to not just detect flames but the context of the flames, and how this context relates to our goal.
 For example houses and cars should never be on fire but matches, lanterns, candles both should be on fire.
 Simply put object that is "burning" need to be recognized.
 To accomplish this I incorporated these words into my asdf:

 * positive: house on fire, car on fire, wildfire, brush fire